Peter Verhaegen: Later years

 Verhaegen was made the provincial superior of the Jesuit Maryland province on January 4, 1845, replacing James A. Ryder.
-He would hold the position until January 26, 1848, when he returned to Missouri and was succeeded by Ignatius Brocard.
+He held the position until January 26, 1848, when he returned to Missouri and was succeeded by Ignatius Brocard.
 In 1848, he became the first president of St. Joseph's College in Bardstown, Kentucky, which was newly under the control of the Missouri Vice Province.
 He proved to be popular among the students, but his health began to deteriorate, and he resigned the presidency three years later.
 He once again became the superior of the Jesuit residence in St. Charles.

 In 1857, Verhaegen returned to Saint Louis University as the chair of theology and professor of moral and dogmatic theology at the Jesuit scholasticate.
 He also delivered lectures at St. Francis Xavier College Church.
 When the scholasticate was removed the following year from the university to College Hill, Verhaegen retired to the residence in St. Charles, where he died on July 21, 1868.
 He was buried in the Jesuit cemetery in Florissant, Missouri.